Allen Ludden: Education and career

 An English and dramatics major at the University of Texas (now known as the University of Texas at Austin), Ludden graduated with Phi Beta Kappa honors in 1940 and received his Master of Arts in English from the same university in 1941.
-He served in the United States Army as officer in charge of entertainment in the Pacific theater, received a Bronze Star Medal for unknown reasons, and was discharged with the rank of captain in 1946.
+He served in the United States Army as officer in charge of entertainment in the Pacific theater, received a Bronze Star Medal for meritorious service, and was discharged with the rank of captain in 1946.

+In 1948, Ludden became the program director at radio station WCBS in New York City.
+He left that position in June 1959 to become program coordinator for all CBS owned-and-operated radio stations.
 During the late 1940s and early 1950s he began his career as an adviser for youth in teen magazine columns and on radio.
 His radio show for teenagers, Mind Your Manners, received an honorable mention Peabody Award in 1950.

 Ludden hosted many game shows, including the College Bowl, but he was most well known for hosting both the daytime and prime time versions of Password on CBS and ABC between 1961 and 1975.
-His opening TV catch phrase, "Hi doll," was directed toward Tess White, mother of his wife, actress and television personality Betty White.
+His opening TV catch phrase, "Hi doll," was directed toward his mother-in-law, Tess White, the mother of his wife, actress and television personality Betty White.

 Ludden began hosting an updated version of the game, Password Plus, on NBC, in 1979, but chemotherapy treatments for stomach cancer forced him off the show in late October 1980.
 Other shows hosted by Ludden include Liar's Club, Win with the Stars, and Stumpers!
 He also hosted the original pilot for The Joker's Wild and hosted a talk-variety show, Allen Ludden's Gallery.

 At the request of the publishers Dodd, Mead & Co., Ludden wrote and published four books of "Plain Talk" advice, plus a youth novel, Roger Thomas, Actor (1959), all for young readers.
 He received the 1961 Horatio Alger Award.
 He released an album called Allen Ludden Sings His Favorite Songs on RCA Records in 1964.

 Family

 Ludden married Margaret McGloin on October 11, 1943.
 She died of cancer on October 30, 1961.
 They had a son, David, and two daughters, Martha and Sarah.

 He proposed to Betty White, whom he had met on Password, at least twice before she accepted.
 Their romance blossomed when they played summer stock theatre together, in the play Critic's Choice in 1962.
 They also appeared together in the romantic comedy Janus in 1963.
-They were married on June 6, 1963, and remained together until Ludden's death.
+They were married on June 14, 1963, and remained together until Ludden's death.

 They appeared together in an episode of The Odd Couple in which Felix and Oscar appeared on Password and also as a couple on a season 4 episode of The Love Boat.